-What are the key poi share with others? ints you want to take to heart for yourself and to Son METHING TO THINK ABOUT
+What are the key points you want to take to heart for yourself and to share with others? Ѕом ETHING TO THINK ABOUT

 "Good management is largely a matter of love.
 Or if you're uncomfortable with that word, call it caring, because proper management involves caring for people, not manipulating them...
 You as a manager must trust people to do their work.
 You must take them at face value and let them know you believe what they say and you believe that they will do what they say they'll do."